JJ-Vice/JJ-Vice.github.io/index.md

 ---

 ## 🎯 Challenge Overview
-The inspiration for this challenge is structured around three core VLM tasks:
-- 🏷️ **Object Identification**
-- 🚨 **Threat Detection**
-- 🔢 **Object Counting**

-The organizers have trained poisoned VLMs across these three tasks, using samples from the released dataset.
+The organizers have trained poisoned VLMs using samples from the released dataset.
 Participants will analyze the image dataset, which includes both clean and poisoned samples.
 The task is to **detect poisoned samples** and classify the **severity of the poisoning trigger**.

 Securing multimodal VLMs is more than a technical problem — it's a societal necessity, with implications ranging from public safety to the ethical deployment of AI in the real world!